PrecisionGuessworks/1646_InfiniteRecharge_Offseason/src/main/java/frc/robot/subsystems/README.md

 ## Scenarios
 When understanding the importance of subsystems, it's good to consider two examples.

-*Managerial Note* Yes, these Scenarios are fun, but how helpful are they really?
+*Managerial Note:* Yes, these Scenarios are fun, but how helpful are they really?
 Are they too abstract?
 Probably.

 Scenario 1: Jeff.